 When you login for the first time with your credentials your dashboard should look something like the image above.
-Cloudways installs the latest version of WordPress as well as the W3 Total Cache plugin for you (note: if there is another caching plugin you’d rather use be sure to deactivate and delete W3 to prevent any plugin conflicts).
+Cloudways installs the latest version of WordPress as well as their Breeze Cache plugin for you (note: if there is another caching plugin you’d rather use be sure to deactivate and delete Breeze to prevent any plugin conflicts).

 Your first priority should be to cleanup your install and get it ready for a theme and your content.
 Here are the first steps we recommend.

-- Dismiss the message from W3 Total cache and then go to your Posts and Pages to delete the sample post and page already on your site.
+- Go to your Posts and Pages to delete the sample post and page already on your site.

-- Navigate to Settings to edit your General site title and tagline, as well as your Permalinks (we recommend using the post name option) and remove the Writing option to notify Pingomatic of new posts (this last bit is optional though – you can leave it if you want to).
+- Navigate to Settings to edit your General site title and tagline, as well as your Permalinks (we recommend using the post name option).

-With our site cleaned up a bit now you can install your WordPress theme and any additional plugins you might want.
+With your site cleaned up a bit now you can install your WordPress theme and any additional plugins you might want.

 How To Install A WordPress Theme

 There are tons of great WordPress theme options on the web, and it can be a bit overwhelming when choosing a WordPress theme.
 For ideas of what theme you might want start with this collection of some of the best WordPress themes, or give some of our free WordPress themes a try.

 Once you find a theme that is right for your website (for example we love our Total multipurpose WordPress theme personally) you can install it.
 When you upload your theme the installable WordPress file should be in a .zip format.

 Simply click the button to Choose File and browser for you theme zip, then click Install Now.

-To fix this simply log back into your Cloudways account, click on the Servers section, select the server you’re using and click on Setting & Packages.
-Bump up your file upload size to 20 MB and then click save.
+To fix this simply log back into your Cloudways account, click on the Servers section, select the server you’re using and click on Settings & Packages.
+Then just bump up your file upload size to 20 MB and click save.